-At the bottom of this page is a list of types of vehicle accidents.
-This covers the vast majority of motor vehicle crashes that one can have.
-We give example settlements and verdicts in these cases to help you better understand the range of expected outcomes for that type of accident.
+At the bottom of this page is a list of different types of vehicle accidents.
+We give example settlements and verdicts in these car crash cases to help you better understand the range of expected outcomes for that type of accident.

 There are many different ways to get hurt and killed in a motor vehicle.
 Our car accident injury lawyers have seen every conceivable - and inconceivable - type of car accident.
 In the big picture, the type of accident is not the driving force behind the value of the case or the likelihood of success at trial.
 What matters are the injuries and the unique facts of the case.